luigicaputi/luigicaputi.github.io/_pages/publications.md

 12. Caputi, L., and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>,
 <b>On finite generation in magnitude (co)homology, and its torsion</b>, 2023.
 Accepted for publication on Bull.
 Lond.
-MAth.
+Math.
 Soc.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2302.06525">2302.06525 </a>.